BAGS OF TASTE

 - Records are deemed as all those documents which facilitate the business carried out by Bags of Taste and which are thereafter retained (for differing set periods to be determined by the type of data) to provide evidence of its transactions or activities.
 These records may be created or received, and then stored, in hard copy or electronically.

-- The Managing Director has responsibility for day to day records management in the organisation and will give guidance about good records management practice so that information can be retrieved easily, appropriately and in a timely way.
+- The CEO has responsibility for day to day records management in the organisation and will give guidance about good records management practice so that information can be retrieved easily, appropriately and in a timely way.
 They will also monitor compliance with this policy by surveying at least annually to check if records are stored securely and can be accessed appropriately.

 - Individual staff and volunteers must ensure that records for which they are responsible are accurate, and are maintained and disposed of appropriately, this includes ensuring that personal records and data kept electronically is wiped from hard drives.